isomerpages/psd-corp/press-room/speeches/_posts/2019-04-14-post-Keynote Speech by Mr Chan Chun Sing at the 7th Singapore‑China Forum on Leadership.md

 <p style="text-indent: 30px"> - To develop open and integrated regional trade architectures like the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and Regional Comprehensive Economic Partnership (RCEP).</p>

 39\.
 Even though we are small, we try to play a constructive role where possible.
 Some examples:
-<div style="text-indent: 30px"> - In 1978, hosting Mr Deng Xiaoping for his first official visit to Singapore to explore ideas for China’s opening up</div>
+<p style="text-indent: 30px"> - In 1978, hosting Mr Deng Xiaoping for his first official visit to Singapore to explore ideas for China’s opening up</p>
-<div style="text-indent: 30px"> - In 1993, we hosted the Wang-Ku summit </div>
+<p style="text-indent: 30px"> - In 1993, we hosted the Wang-Ku summit </p>
-<div style="text-indent: 30px"> - Supporting entry of China into the WTO system in 2001</div>
+<p style="text-indent: 30px"> - Supporting entry of China into the WTO system in 2001</p>
-<div style="text-indent: 30px"> - In 2006, we hosted the International Monetary Fund and World Bank meetings</div>
+<p style="text-indent: 30px"> - In 2006, we hosted the International Monetary Fund and World Bank meetings</p>
-<div style="text-indent: 30px"> - In 2015, we hosted the Xi-Ma meeting </div>
+<p style="text-indent: 30px"> - In 2015, we hosted the Xi-Ma meeting </p>
-<div style="text-indent: 30px"> - Last year, we hosted the first Trump-Kim Summit in Singapore.</div>
+<p style="text-indent: 30px"> - Last year, we hosted the first Trump-Kim Summit in Singapore.</p>
-<div style="text-indent: 30px"> - Last year, the UN General Assembly passed a resolution to adopt the UN Convention on International Settlement Agreements Resulting from Mediation, which will be signed in Singapore later this year.</div>
+<p style="text-indent: 30px"> - Last year, the UN General Assembly passed a resolution to adopt the UN Convention on International Settlement Agreements Resulting from Mediation, which will be signed in Singapore later this year.</p>

 40\.
 We will continue to do these and more, and what is right within our means.